Sprache: Englisch

 Erstausgabe

 Zustand: Fine.
-Original flyer and 3-page program for "Seven Continuous Hours" of New Music by Cage, Stockhausen, et al., to be performed in NYU's residence hall lobby from 6 p.m. -1 a.m. with free admission.
+First Edition.
+Original flyer and 3-page program for "Seven Continuous Hours" of New Music by Cage, Stockhausen, et al., to be performed in NYU's residence hall lobby from 6 p.m. - 1 a.m. with free admission.
 Featured composers included Werner, Cage, Stockhausen, Christian Wolff, Philip Krumm, Gordon Mumma, Alvin Lucier, Earle Brown, Jackson MacLow, Morton Feldman, Alison Knowles, Takahiko Iimura, and Malcolm Goldstein, with performances by Charlotte Moorman, Max Neuhaus, Benjamin Patterson, and others, on cello, piano, violin, contrabass, and various electronic devices.
 11'' x 8.5''.
 Original one-sheet flyer.
 With: [3]-page corner-stapled printed program.
 Minimal edgewear and toning.

 Verlag: New York, NY, 1960